rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 AREA 2.
 EDITION
 Descriptive Cataloging of Rare Materials (Books) 67 2B3.2.
-In books from the machine‐press era, statements containing words such as “impression” or “printing” are more likely to indicate that the publication is simply a new impression of the same edition.
+In books from the machine‐press era, statements containing words such as "impression" or "printing" are more likely to indicate that the publication is simply a new impression of the same edition.
 Omit statements of impression such as these from the transcription without using the mark of omission.
 Local notes may be made about the statements, if considered important.